LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 ## Widget Responsibilities

-Before starting to implement your widget, take a moment to think and delineate it's responsibilities.
+Before starting to implement your widget, take a moment to think and delineate its responsibilities.
 You can do this by phrasing the question: _What goal does this widget help the user to accomplish?_
 Are you thinking about a very broadly applicable, technical task such as _"allow the user to enter a date"_ or _"allow the user to delete a data row"_?
 In this case you might want to implement this functionality as a _control_ (an AngularJS directive or an HTML5 web component) and use it _within_ one or more of your widgets.